Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Conclusion Future Work

 Future work in this area includes improving demonstration data by providing the demonstrator with a kinesthetic haptic feedback teleoperation device and a haptic sleeve (e.g. as in \cite{du2024haptiknit}) to supply wrench and tactile feedback, respectively.
 We believe this would enable demonstrators to respond more naturally to contact forces, likely leading to more effective trained policies.
 The hardware could also be adapted to better capture the potential of non-prehensile tactile sensing by building in more degrees of freedom for reacting to tactile stimuli.
 The end-effector could be replaced with a multifingered manipulator, though this would require more complex tactile sensing geometries and the development of a new grasp acquisition metric.

-Additional improvements to the system could involve adding an external visual stream that captures an isometric view of the scene or using a pre-trained segmentation network to identify arbitrary objects rather than only red targets.
+Furthermore, an additional study of the system's robustness to out of distribution objects for both obstacles and targets could prove useful to further investigate the importance of tactile and wrench information in these scenarios.
+Using a pre-trained segmentation network may be necessary to identify arbitrary objects rather than only red targets.
+To alleviate the limitation that the force thresholds used in this work are task specific, adaptive gentleness could be implemented, perhaps with control barrier function approaches \cite{lu2024robot,vinter2024safe}.
 The network architecture could be improved by fine tuning policies with reinforcement learning as in \cite{haldar2023teach}, incorporating more reactive diffusion policy architectures as in \cite{xue2025reactive}, or building a custom tactile encoder from play data as in \cite{guzey2023dexterity}.
 The proposed imitation learning framework could also be compared against a system that implements a model-based, low-level force-informed controller as in \cite{killpack2016model} integrated with learned motion planning using vision and proprioception.
+Investigating whether the benefits of contact force sensing modalities reported in this work are echoed in alternative control architectures would be an especially valuable future direction.

 More broadly, this work represents a call to move beyond robot interaction in mere visual clutter and to embrace the degree of physical clutter encountered on shelves and in cabinets in homes and commercial settings.
-By learning from the hardware, sensing, and reactive strategies that humans use on a daily basis, we can enable robots to perform robust, contact-rich manipulation in unstructured environments.
+By learning from the embodied, sensing, and reactive strategies that humans use on a daily basis, we can enable robots to perform robust, contact-rich manipulation in unstructured environments.